deepio/mupix/README.md

 # GANDALF
-The MusicXML evaluation tool nobody wants, but everybody needs. :laughing:
+The Symbolic Music File Evaluation Tool.
-- It may, somewhat, work on `python 3.7.3`, definitely maybe.
+- Written with the newer format strings `python 3.6+`.
-  - Will not support `python 2.x`
+- Will not support `python 2.x`.
 - Read the LICENSE.

 ### Installation